wp-staging/wp-staging-cli-releases/README.md

 General Options:
   -l,  --license=<licensekey>       - WP Staging Pro License Key.
 Required to access the backup file.
                                       Alternatively, use the `WPSTGPRO_LICENSE` environment variable.
   -o,  --outputdir=<path>           - Specify the extraction directory path where processed files will be stored.
-Default: "./wp-staging-cli-output"
+Default: "./wp-staging-cli-output".
   -n,  --normalizedb                - Normalize database files during the `extract` process.
                                       This will replace all WP Staging specific placeholders and allows the sql file to be imported by any regular db admin tool.

        --workingdir=<path>          - Specify the working directory path where config-related files will be stored.
-Default: ~/.wp-staging-cli
+Default: "~/.wp-staging-cli".
+       --skip-config                - Don't reads command options from the configuration file located at "~/.wp-staging-cli/wp-staging-cli.conf".
        --siteurl=<siteurl>          - Specify a new Site URL.
        --db-prefix=<prefix>         - Specify a new database table prefix.
        --overwrite=<yes|no>         - Overwrite the target directory during `extract` and `restore` operations.
 Default: "yes".